furkanYanteri1/slot-app-ios/README.md

-Iphone SLOT game,
+## Iphone SLOT game
-Swift, swiftui
+- Swift, swiftui
-10 trying per session, once got 5 of a kind it's a success, end of 10, failure but try again for free.
+- 10 trying per session, once got 5 of a kind it's a success, end of 10, failure but try again for free.

 Note: Couldn't catch a 5 of a kind recording the video, it's on you, good luck with that.